CrazyCoder613/awesome-vue/README.md

  - [vue-pose](https://github.com/Popmotion/popmotion/tree/master/packages/vue-pose) Pose for Vue is a declarative motion system that combines the simplicity of CSS transitions with the power and flexibility of JavaScript.
  - [vue-slide-up-down-component](https://github.com/k-okina/vue-slide-up-down-component) It is a simple interface but realizes very flexible and powerful slide animation, for Vue!
  - [femtoTween](https://github.com/pearofducks/femtoTween) A minimalistic (zero-dep, less than 1k) tweening library with first-class Vue support
+ - [vue-sequential-entrance](https://github.com/deivthings/vue-sequential-entrance) Plugin for creating elegant sequential animation entrances with a list of elements of your page.
+Zero effort.
+Simple and lightweight
+ - [vue-animate-scroll](https://github.com/mike-prince/vue-animate-scroll) Super lightweight way to add CSS animations to elements as they scroll into view.
+ - [vue-svg-transition](https://github.com/kai-oswald/vue-svg-transition) Create 2-state, SVG-powered transitions

 ### Meta Tags